 100% Recycled Plastic Bottles for Swimwear

 Mara Hoffman is one of my favourite designers creating beautiful things.
-This swimsuit is vibrant and a classic designed using REPREVE, a recycled polyester material made up of 100% plastic bottles, most of which is consumer waste.
+This swimsuit is a vibrant classic, designed using REPREVE, a recycled polyester material made up of 100% plastic bottles, most of which is consumer waste.

 So, how sustainable is recycled polyester?